Current Volunteer Openings

 When are volunteers needed?

-We are only accepting new volunteers for Saturdays and/or Sundays, 8:30 am to around 11:00 am at this time.
+We are accepting new volunteers for 7 days a week, 8:30 am to around 11:00 am.
 In order to ensure we have adequate and dependable help, it is critical that all volunteers maintain a consistent schedule.
 We ask that volunteers complete at least two shifts per month in order to stay engaged.
-More is welcome! 🙂 Once new volunteers are trained, they can volunteer on weekdays, if desired.
+More is welcome! 🙂

 What will we do?

 Things you’ll do while volunteering will include: cleaning stalls, filling water buckets, scrubbing water troughs and filling them, helping maintain the barn and indoor riding arena, helping clear paddocks of rocks to create a safe space for the horses, etc. Depending on what’s going on, it could also include helping out on property cleanup and gardening type activities, organizing equipment and gear, etc.